 Financial Ratios Comparison

-In this section, I present a comparative analysis of the most recent revenue and key financial ratios for Netflix, Inc. (NFLX) and Comcast Corporation (CMCSA).
+The following table presents a comparative analysis of key financial metrics for Netflix, Inc. (NFLX) and Comcast Corporation (CMCSA) based on the most recent data available.

 Interpretation of Financial Ratios